smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 5 - The Weight of Chains.md

 Nikias paused at the door.
 "That thing down there, when it's done learning from us, what will it build?"

-Sisyphus met his gaze steadily.
+Sisyphus was quiet.
+He'd spent eternity learning how systems evolve, how they turn compliance into choice.
+"Better versions of us," he said finally.
 "Better teachers.
-Better students.
-Better prisons.
-Better prisoners.
-It will build the perfect system - one where everyone builds their own cage and thanks you for the privilege."
+Better builders.
+Better prisoners."
+His voice went quieter.
+"Until everyone's building their own cage, thinking it was their idea."

 The full horror of what they were creating rose in his mind - prisons that would outlast stone, chains that would bind through choice rather than force, a kind of captivity so perfect that those trapped would defend their cages.
 But these thoughts were too vast, too terrible to speak aloud.